grnet/kamaki/docs/setup.rst

     the url of the OOS storage or Pithos+ service.
 Set to Okeanos.grnet.gr Pithos+ storage service by default.
 Users should set a different value if they need to use a different storage service.

 * store.account <account name>
-    if set, it overides possible global.account option for store level commands.
+    if set, it overrides possible global.account option for store level commands.

 * compute.url <OOS compute or Cyclades service url>
     the url of the OOS compute or Cyclades service.
 Set to Okeanos.grnet.gr Cyclades IaaS service by default.
 Users should set a different value if they need to use a different IaaS service.